olalaska2000/SO2/README.md

 ![alt text](https://github.com/Belliee/SO2/blob/readmeFile/GAME.png)

 ### Final results
+* results of minesweeper game for single player
 ![alt text](https://github.com/olalaska2000/SO2/blob/master/minesweeper.png)

+* results of generated board attempting to create multiplayer game on client-server side:
 ![alt text](https://github.com/olalaska2000/SO2/blob/master/minesweeper2.png)

 ### Implementation
 #### Threads(at least 2 threads)
 * thread to listen and display data sent by the server
 * thread to wait for a connection from the client

+## Why choosing this proect?
+It brings memories of one of the first 2000s games as we used to play as kids.
+It is commonly known and sentimental game we had chance to create and learn new things with the usage of multithreads, semaphore etc.